petuum/adaptdl/docs/README.rst

 resource utilization, by using a genetic algorithm to periodically optimize resource allocations for all jobs.
-Through elastic re-scaling, co-adapting batch sizes and learning rates, and avoiding network interference, AdaptDL significantly acelerates shared-cluster training when compared with alternative schedulers.
+Through elastic re-scaling, co-adapting batch sizes and learning rates, and avoiding network interference, AdaptDL significantly accelerates shared-cluster training when compared with alternative schedulers.
 For details, please see our `technical paper
 <https://arxiv.org/pdf/2008.12260.pdf>`_.